varnish/Varnish-Book/varnish_book.rst

    To test this exercise, you can use *httpie*.
 Example commands::

      http -p hH PURGE http://localhost/testpage
-     http -p hH BAN http://localhost/ 'X-Ban-Url: .*html$' 'X-Ban-Host: .*\.example\.com' http -p hH REFRESH http://localhost/testpage
+     http -p hH BAN http://localhost/ 'X-Ban-Url: .*html$' \
+     'X-Ban-Host: .*\.example\.com'
+     http -p hH REFRESH http://localhost/testpage

 Solution: Write a VCL for bans and purges .........................................

 ..
-TODO for the author: In the book v3, PURGE was checked also in vcl_miss.
-Do we need it?
+TODO for the author: In the book v3, PURGE was checked also in vcl_hit and vcl_miss.
+..
+This is not possible in v4.
+Should we comment about it?

 .. include:: vcl/solution-bans-etc.vcl
    :literal: